 Think of all the pieces involved, from the clash between fanbases, venue, crowd noise, to even weather, they all bring fans closer to football.
 When I traveled to Denver, everything felt personal because I was surrounded with diehard fans from both sides.

 I went with one of my friends who is a Cowboys fan and he told me to expect a sea of blue and white jerseys.
 He was right, after we cleared security, Prescott and Elliott jerseys swarmed the main concourse.
-The site was impressive because it demonstrated the level of impact fanbases have on home field advantage.
+The site was impressive because it demonstrated the impact fanbases have on home field advantage.

 Denver home games are notorious for selling out to Colorado natives, but so are Dallas fans, they are notorious for traveling on the road.
 Aside from traveling, witnessing an NFL game in person brings out a bigger asset.